 When to Visit: March 19th to May 2nd

 The Wooden Shoe Farm has over 40 acres of breathtaking tulips that make this farm one of the best tulip farms in Oregon.
 You need to purchase your tickets early if you want the chance to take stunning photos and be in the midst of acres and acres of beautiful blossoming flowers.
 You are allowed to send flowers to your loved ones.
-This year, the festival is offering you the opportunity to support senior citizens, some of whom are affected by Alzheimer’s by buying bouquets of fresh tulips.
+This year, the festival is offering you the opportunity to support older citizens, some of whom are affected by Alzheimer’s, by buying bouquets of fresh tulips.
 Mid-April would be the best time to visit as the flowers will be in their full glory.

 Tulip Time Festival, Holland, Michigan

 When to Visit: May 4 to May 12

 With a name like Holland, you can expect the tulip festival here to be something you won’t easily forget.
 In the past, this town has bagged awards as the best tulip festival in the US, and with over two million tulips blooming every season, you have a lot to look forward to.
 The festival also celebrates Dutch heritage by holding dances, parades, and showcasing Dutch culture.
 This year, the event will run for nine days, and the city will be bathed in beautiful colors wherever you care to look.

 When to visit: April 9 – May 8

 At the Thanksgiving Gardens, more than half a million people flock every year to see the tulips that brighten the 55-acre grounds.
 There are a horde of activities and numerous events to attend during this period.
 For instance, if you love unique art, music, and entertainment, you can visit the American Heritage Lyceum Philharmonic.
 If you love the outdoors, you can join others for a 5K marathon run this year.
 Guided garden walks offer you the best chance to fully immerse yourself in the tulip festival experience.
 Be sure to take home a fresh bunch of tulips.